Licence fee information for explosives and fireworks

 About licence fees

-All licences and authorities (excluding permits) issued under the Explosives Act 1999 (Qld) have regulatory fees attached, which are calculated each year of the licence period.
-We review these fees annually.
+All licences and authorities (excluding permits) issued under the Explosives Act 1999 (Qld) have regulatory fees attached (fee unit amounts), which are calculated for each year of the licence period.
+The fee unit value is reviewed annually.

 However, there is no fee for explosives permits.

 Most licences are issued for 1 or 5 years.
 Fireworks operator and contractor licences are issued for 1 or 3 years.

 We may issue licences for various categories, such as a licence to import explosives (blasting explosives and distress signals).
-If more than one category applies, you would pay only the higher licence fee.
+If more than 1 category applies, you would pay only the higher licence fee.

 Paying for your licence

-Please note: We do not accept payments via email or fax.
+Note: We do not accept credit card payments via email or fax.

-To pay your licence fee, please complete the Acceptable methods of payment (PDF, 305KB) form.
-You may pay by:
+To pay your licence fee, complete the E115 – Acceptable methods of payment (PDF, 305KB) form.
+Payments methods include:

 - electronic funds transfer (by contacting the Explosives Inspectorate head office).

-Post your application form and any attachments with your payment form to an Explosives Inspectorate regional office.
+Post your application form and any attachments with your payment form to an Explosives Inspectorate office.

 We may refund fees for an application if:

 - the Chief Inspector of Explosives decides not to issue the licence

-- you're surrendering your licence partway through the term and the refund amount is for the unexpired part of the term.
+- you're surrendering your licence partway through the term and the refund amount is for the unexpired part of the term (whole years).

 Fees for specific licences

-To see the fee amounts for specific licences, see the licensing information for particular sectors and activities.
+To see the fee amounts for specific licences, see the Information Bulletin 37 – Regulatory and security clearance fees or licensing information for particular sectors and activities.